Feltdevil/Useful_Python_Codes/README.md

 # CURRENT CODES

-- Excel_Reader.py: Read Data from a Excel and Output it
+- Excel_Reader.py: Read Data from a Excel and Output it in the terminal.
+You can change/Add another code to make it save the information for Data Analysis, making it usable for other works efficiently.
 - autoleftmouse.py: once running, each time you left click will start to auto clicking on the spot. you can close the application using F7 button.
 Pressing Left Mouse Button will Toggle Autoclicking.